wang-zijie/yn-question-multi-domains/README.md

 dataset
 │
 └───indentifying_yes_no_question
-│   │   (yes-no questions indetified by rules or a trained classifier)
+│   │   (yes-no questions identified by rules or a trained classifier)
 |
 └───interpreting_indirect_answer
     │